-The TA may provide a structure plan setting out certain information to be used in QLDC LDSC 2015 design, such as flows, sizing, upstream controls, pipe layout, treatment, or mitigation requirements.
+The TA may provide a structure plan setting out certain information to be used in design, such as flows, sizing, upstream controls, pipe layout, treatment, or mitigation requirements.
 Catchment management plans should detail the appropriate stormwater management options for the given structure plan area.
-Where a structure plan is not provided, the designer shall determine the information by investigation using any catchment management plan for the area, this Standard, and any requirements of the TA, as appropriate.
+Where a structure plan is not provided, the designer shall determine the information by investigation using any catchment management plan for the area, this Code of Practice, and any requirements of the TA, as appropriate.